frederic-perez/AmE-dictionary/data/idioms.md

 __the hell out of__ _slang_ To a huge or great degree; very much. _Don’t sneak up on me like that, you scared the hell out of me!_ _That movie scared the hell out of me._ _The boxer beat the hell out of his opponent._
 __the honest truth__ The sincere, unadulterated truth.
 __the idiot box__ A television set, or television in general.
+__the inmates are running the asylum__ The people least capable of running a group or organization are now in charge.
+Said especially when the result is total chaos or calamity. _With the primary schools giving their young students complete control over the curriculum, it seems as though the inmates are running the asylum._
 __the jet set__ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
 __the keys to the kingdom__ A resource that will give the possessor access to the most complete or profound knowledge or power possible in a given area or pursuit.
 A reference to Matthew 16:19, when Jesus said to Peter: “I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.” _Whatever you do, don’t lose this external hard drive with all of our accounts and passwords.
 Anyone who has it will have the keys to the kingdom!_
 __the knacker’s yard__ A state of ruin or failure due to having become useless or obsolete.
 Refers to a slaughterhouse for old or injured horses.